Is The iPhone XS Actually Worth Buying In 2021? My 2¢…

 The only reason it’s not a popular choice anymore is that the vast majority of people in the UK and the USA have been mugged off by marketing departments into thinking they need a new, flashy phone.
-Spoiler alert: you don’t – Apple’s 2018 flagship iPhone is just as good and in some ways better than the iPhone 11 which is the newer model.
+Spoiler alert: you don’t – Apple’s 2018 flagship iPhone is just as good and in some ways better than the iPhone 11.

 iPhone XS Specs: